aaroparkkinen/imc-prosperity-3/Trader Joe's.md

 to this large increase in price.
 This round our overall persistence and intuition led to one of our best performances.

-Manual trading was a strong aspect for us going into the competition supported by our extensive backgrounds in mathematics.
+The manual trading was a strong aspect for us going into the competition supported by our extensive backgrounds in mathematics.
 Throughout the challenge, we learned to understanding other market participants and their behaviour in financial environments.
 We